TN 46 (04-18)

-If the beneficiary or recipient alleges dire need, they may be eligible to receive an Immediate Payment (IP).
-For more information on IPs, for title II see RS 02801.010 or for title XVI see SI 02004.100.
+If the beneficiary or recipient alleges dire need, he or she may be eligible to receive an Immediate Payment (IP).
+For more information on IPs, for Title II see RS 02801.010 or for Title XVI see SI 02004.100.

 2. Central Office Mass Loss Systems Input for replacement check

 The purpose of a systems replacement mass loss declaration is for SSA Central Office to make the large volume of non-receipt inputs using the special non-receipt payment file.
-The payment file eliminates the need for FOs and TSCs to input manually these large volumes of non-receipts.
+The payment file eliminates the need for FOs and TSCs to input large volumes of non-receipts manually.